The Little White Horse

 The Little White Horse is a low fantasy children's novel by Elizabeth Goudge, first published by the University of London Press in 1946 with illustrations by C. Walter Hodges, and Anne Yvonne Gilbert in 1992.
 Coward–McCann published a US edition next year.
 Set in 1842, it features a recently orphaned teenage girl who is sent to the manor house of her cousin and guardian in the West Country of England.
 The estate, village, and vicinity are shrouded in mystery and magic; the "little white horse" is a unicorn.

 Goudge won the annual Carnegie Medal from the Library Association, recognizing the year's best children's book by a British subject.
 It has been adapted for film and television.

 WorldCat Participating libraries report holding editions in 11 translation languages.

 Plot summary

 Maria Merryweather became an orphan at age 13 on her father's death in 1842.
 She is sent to Moonacre Manor in England's West Country, accompanied by her governess Miss Heliotrope, and her dog Wiggins.
 There she finds herself in a world out of time.
 Her cousin and guardian Sir Benjamin Merryweather is one of the "sun" Merryweathers, and she loves him right away, as "sun" and "moon" Merryweathers do.
 Maria discovers that there is an ancient mystery about the founding of the estate.

-Wonderful people and magical beasts aid her, but it is by self-sacrifice and perseverance, too, that Maria can save Moonacre, right the wrongs, reunite lost loves, and finally bring peace to the valley.
+Various creatures assist Maria, but it is by self-sacrifice and perseverance that she can save Moonacre.
+It leads to right the wrongs, reunite lost loves, and finally bring peace to the valley.